zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

     $ <copy>mkdir -p /stage</copy>
     ````

 2. Start the Firefox web browser.
-The & starts Firefox in the background.
+The & in the command below starts Firefox in the background.

     ````
     $ <copy>firefox &</copy>
     ````

-3. In the browser, access the URL: https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html
+3. In the browser, access the URL: `https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html`.

 4. Click to download the ZIP file named `LINUX.X64_19100000_db_home.zip`, and save the file to the `/stage` directory.